 What metrics are used to measure the visual comprehension of eye-tracking business process models?
 Typically, there are many methods for exploring eye-data.
 The most common one is to analyse the visual path (scan-path) of the participant across a computer screen, where each eye-data observation is translated into pixel coordinates.
 From there, the presence or absence of eye-data points in different AOIs can be examined Sharafi et al. (2015b).
-This type of analysis, found in studies, is used to determine which features are seen, when a particular feature captures attention, how quickly the eye moves, what content is overlooked, among other gaze-related questions.
+This type of analysis, found in studies, is used to determine which features are seen, when a particular feature captures attention, how quickly the eye moves, which content is overlooked, among other gaze-related questions.

 Therefore, Table 9 presents the metrics used to evaluate the understanding of business process models.
 Ocular data found in the studies were classified based on 4 (four) indicators: